-Artificial Intelligence (AI), as it applies to healthcare, encompasses a wide assortment of specific technologies and techniques that include machine learning (and its more detailed subsets: neural networks and deep learning), augmented intelligence, natural language processing, rule-based expert systems, physical robots, and robotic process automation.
+Artificial Intelligence (AI) encompasses a wide assortment of technologies and techniques that include machine learning (and more detailed subsets, neural networks and deep learning), augmented intelligence, natural language processing, and robotic process automation.

-Radiologists, in particular, use AI technologies to sift through millions of images and screen for potential abnormalities and patterns – thereby saving time (and potential lives).
-By using these technologies to screen images and identify abnormalities in patient scans, radiologists can significantly reduce the risk for both misdiagnosis and oversight in their analysis.
+Radiologists, in particular, use AI technologies to sift through millions of images and screen for potential abnormalities and patterns to save time.
+By using these technologies to screen images and identify abnormalities in patient scans, radiologists can significantly reduce the risk for both misdiagnosis and oversight in their analyses.
 With AI algorithms detecting abnormalities quicker than the human eye, AI has the ability to drive more efficient workflows for radiologists.

 Given this potential for time-savings, more accurate readings, and better workflows, it's no surprise that artificial intelligence in the medical imaging market is estimated to rise from $21.48 billion in 2018 to a projected value of $264.85 billion by 2026, according to Data Bridge Market Research’s April 2019 report.

 Given this growing trend, Definitive Healthcare surveyed imaging leaders and radiologists at U.S.-based hospitals and imaging centers from October to December 2019 in its annual Artificial Intelligence Survey in order to determine the adoption rate, primary areas of use and, greatest challenges related to AI usage in imaging.
 Here are the results:

 One-third of respondents indicate that they currently utilize AI, machine learning, or deep learning to aid or assist in patient care imaging or business operations at their organization.
 Imaging centers report a slightly higher use rate of AI technology compared to hospitals (by 2.8%) —with more respondents reporting current use of an assistive technology at their imaging facility.